rodionovsasha/jfixtures/README.md

 Because describing test data in SQL constructions is inconvenient:

-* It it hard to match values to columns:
+* It is hard to match values to columns:
 ```sql
 INSERT INTO users(id, first_name, last_name, middle_name age, sex, is_admin, is_guest) VALUES (5, 'Vladimir', 'Korobkov',
 'Vadimovich', 'm', 29, true, false);